secureblue/secureblue/README.md

 ## Usage

-Warning: This is an experimental feature and should not be used in production (yet), however it's pretty close)
+Warning: This is an experimental feature and should not be used in production (yet), however it's pretty close) Depending on the version of rpm-ostree on your system you might need to pass an additional `--experimental` flag

+To rebase an existing Silverblue/Kinoite machine to the latest release (37):

-    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/base:latest
+    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/base:37

 We build date tags as well, so if you want to rebase to a particular day's release:

     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/base:20221217

 The `latest` tag will automatically point to the latest build.
+Note that when a new version of Fedora is released that the `latest` tag will get updated to that latest release automatically.

 ## Features